davidsneighbour/kollitsch.dev/content/gohugo/robots/index.md

   - /components/hugo-robots
 ---

 This component for [GoHugo](https://gohugo.io/) adds a customizable robots.txt to your website.
-This module overrides the internal `robots.txt` generation of Hugo and lets you configure what's in your robots.txt.
+This module overrides the internal `robots.txt` generation of GoHugo and lets you configure what's in your robots.txt.
 It also offers a meta-robots tag for your head section.

 ## Usage